island-rush/CapstoneSpring2019/readme.md

 # Island Rush 3.0

-K3.0 is a rewritten and refactored K2
+K3.0 is a new Strategic Wargame/boardgame expanded off of K2 K3 Game Manual is included for gameplay rules and game-isms.

-- Server Side Architecture, 100% server side checks
+Purpose of game is to test students on strategy (high level), so tactical (battles, attacks) are obfuscated.

 - Separated Frontend / Backend Directories & File Structure